Walrus: A Cross-Domain Foundation Model for Continuum Dynamics: Conclusion

 \textbf{Limitations.} This work addresses several important, but specific limitations of current foundation models for transportive continuum dynamics - cost-adaptivity, stability, and efficient training on highly heterogeneous training data in their native resolution.
 Yet other obstacles still remain.
 Training on non-uniform geometries while maintaining efficiencies is a natural next exploration direction.
 Similarly, settling the discrepancy between more expensive history-based in-context learning and faster but less flexible explicitly parameterized modes of operation (Appendix \ref{app:advection_comp}) will likely require solutions that can interpolate between the two extremes while also handling the more complex case of partially observed or corrupted data.
 Additionally, \Walrus\, while having stochastic elements, is trained deterministically with full reconstruction loss.
 This could prove to be a representational bottleneck for poorly observed or stochastic systems.
 Diffusion models, particularly latent diffusion models, have shown great promise in ensuring stable rollouts at much higher compression levels \citep{rozet2025lostlatentspaceempirical}.
 These approaches, if generalized to the multiple physics setting without loss of accuracy, could offer significant advantages in run-time due to latent space operations and multi-step predictions while also providing probabilistic estimates.

-\textbf{Summary and Future Work.} \Walrus\ is the most accurate foundation model for continuum simulation to date achieving top results in 56/65 tracked metrics across 26 unique continuum emulation tasks on multiple time scales drawn from multiple scientific domains.
-The \Walrus\ model includes increased scale at 1.3B parameters, novel stabilization techniques, and the ability to adapt compute usage to problem complexity.
-The strong empirical performance of \Walrus\ can be credited both to the model-specific improvements as well to broad diversity-focused training over 19 physical scenarios employing aggressive augmentation that was enabled by an efficient integrated distribution and sampling strategy.
-Ablations on the pretraining strategy demonstrate the importance of pretraining diversity, showing that while less diverse training approaches may appear to perform better on pretraining metrics, downstream performance benefits significantly from broader pretraining.

-\Walrus\ is, however, not the final milestone needed for foundation models in physical emulation to achieve the ubiquity they have in vision and language.
-Rather, it underscores the distinct challenges of physical emulation where data, modeling, and computation can interact in fundamentally different ways from other domains.
-Continued advances in data management, distribution, and model architecture, designed specifically for physical simulation, will be vital to the continued advancement of these models.
-Close collaboration with domain scientists and numerical software developers will be necessary to achieve many of these goals and, as machine learning tools mature, to support increasingly high-resolution and geometrically complex data necessary for addressing many real scientific challenges.
-The trajectory of this research area remains open, but we hope that \Walrus\ provides a substantive step toward realizing that broader vision.
+\textbf{Summary}. \Walrus\ achieves state-of-the-art results (56/65 metrics across 26 tasks) through scaling data and parameter count, novel stabilization techniques, and incorporating adaptive compute.
+Strong performance stems from both architectural improvements and diversity-first training over 19 scenarios with aggressive augmentation enabled by efficient distribution strategies.
+Ablations confirm diversity benefits transfer despite higher pretraining loss.
+Yet despite this performance, more work remains for the development of physics foundation models.
+The distinct challenges of physical emulation where data, modeling, and computation interact in unique ways require continued advances in data management, distribution, and architectures designed for physical simulation.
+Close collaboration with domain scientists and numerical software developers will be essential as machine learning tools mature to support high-resolution, geometrically complex data for real scientific challenges.